Security

-Generate strong random passwords, memorable passphrases, and numeric PINs in the browser.
-Tune length, character groups, separators, and similar-character filtering, then review local strength scoring and crack-time estimates before copying the result.
+Generate high-entropy random passwords, memorable passphrases, and numeric PINs in the browser.
+Tune length, character groups, custom symbol sets, separators, word count, and similar-character filtering, then review local strength scoring and crack-time estimates for account setup, credential rotation, test environments, and temporary access.

-• Three generation modes: random password, memorable passphrase, and PIN
+• Three modes cover random passwords, memorable passphrases, and PIN codes

-• Random mode supports length, charset control, and similar-character exclusion
+• Random mode supports length, character groups, custom symbol sets, and similar-character exclusion

 • Memorable mode supports word count, separator, case style, and numeric suffix